 In a time where a 6 week online course “qualifies” someone to take charge of an athletes well-being and competitive future it can be hard to sift through all the gimmicks and “online experts” to really understand why S&C is a vital part of any athletes training.

-Read on below for my top 3 reasons why every athlete can benefit from strength and conditioning training.
+Below are my top 3 reasons why every athlete can benefit from strength and conditioning training and what every good S&C coaching structure should provide.

 Athletes develop the power to sprint, jump, break tackles, kick, punch etc through a combination of force (strength of muscle contraction) and speed (how fast that contraction can happen).
 Through a combination of strength training and sport specific skills training we can influence the positive development of both these power parameters.